k-shravani18/websocket-kafka-nextjs-app/README.md

 #### Installation and Dependency Management

-To set up a Next.js project, you can use the following command:ommands:
+To set up a Next.js project, you can use the following command:

 npx create-next-app@latest